 Use Approved Ports and Services

 Ensure no one can find unprotected access points directly or via unreliable software.
 Work with your network administrators to maintain a list of approved ports and services.

 Avoid “Any”-Based Rules

 Is Your Network Firewall Security Really Secure?

-If you have questions about network firewall or router security, contact AIS Network’s experts today.
+Contact AIS Network’s experts today if you have questions about network firewall or router security.
 We’re here to help protect your business-critical infrastructure.